-Full Form of NIFTY – National Stack Exchange Fifty
+Full Form of NIFTY – National Stock Exchange Fifty

 How is NIFTY Calculated?

-- For calculating the value of National Stack Exchange Fifty, firstly, market capitalization will be determined by multiplying the shares outstanding with the current prices of all of the companies in NIFTY.
+- For calculating the value of National Stock Exchange Fifty, firstly, market capitalization will be determined by multiplying the shares outstanding with the current prices of all of the companies in NIFTY.

 - For the floating stock holding of promoters or group of promoters, strategic stakes by the corporate bodies, shares under the log-in category, cross-holdings, FDIs, Holdings of government as the strategic investor, and employee welfare trusts are excluded from the number of shares that are available for the purpose of trading.
 Then, the float market capitalization of all the stocks will be added together.

 - After the calculation of free-float market capitalization, Base Market Capital and base index value will be taken where base market capital is the market capitalization of the base year, and the base index value is kept at 1000.